istio/istio.io/content/blog/2018/egress-tcp/index.md

     {{< /text >}}

 The updated architecture appears below.
-Note that the blue arrows inside the mesh mark the traffic configured according to the route rules we added.
-According to the route rules, the traffic is sent to _reviews v3_ and _ratings v2-mysql_.
+Note that the blue arrows inside the mesh mark the traffic configured according to the virtual services we added.
+According to the virtual services, the traffic is sent to _reviews v3_ and _ratings v2-mysql_.

 {{< image width="80%" ratio="59.31%"
     link="./bookinfo-ratings-v2-mysql-external.svg"